oracle/gdk-vscode-extensions/micronaut-tools/README.md

 To connect to an Oracle Autonomous Database:

 1. Expand the **DATABASES** view in the Explorer panel and click **Add Oracle Autonomous DB**.
-If there are existing databases in the view, you can skip to step **6**.
+If existing databases are in the view, you can skip to step **6**.
-2. From the list of compartments, select the compartment that contains your database.
+2. Select the compartment containing your database From the list of compartments.
 3. From the list of databases, select your database.
 4. Enter the username for the database.
 5. Enter the password for the database.